Trail Hiking Australia – Code of Conduct for Attending Hikes

 Hike difficulty and expectations:

-• Proper gear: Sturdy hiking shoes with good tread, appropriate clothing for the weather conditions, and a backpack with essentials like water (half a liter per person per hour), sunscreen, food, torch, navigation tool, and first-aid supplies are crucial.
+Wear sturdy hiking shoes with good tread, clothing suitable for the weather, and carry a backpack with essentials such as water (half a litre per person per hour), sunscreen, food, torch, navigation tools, and first-aid supplies.
+Notify the organiser if you have any medical conditions that could impact you during the hike.

 Trail etiquette: